XY-like Incommensurate Magnetic Order in Ce$_2$SnS$_5$: The Schottky Anomaly

 \section{The Schottky Anomaly}

-The Ce\textsubscript{2}SnS\textsubscript{5} system exhibits a pronounced Schottky anomaly in magnetic fields strong enough to extinguish the magnetic order.
+The Ce\textsubscript{2}SnS\textsubscript{5} system exhibits a pronounced Schottky anomaly as increasing magnetic field strength is applied to the sample.
 For fields perpendicular to the $c$-axis, this occurs roughly above $\mu_0 H = 1 \, \text{T}$.
 For fields parallel to the $c$-axis, this occurs roughly above $\mu_0 H = 5.5 \, \text{T}$.
 Fig. \ref{fig:Schottky} shows the evolution of the Schottky anomaly in field for both crystal orientations.

 The Schottky anomaly was unable to be fit at such high fields due to the number of relevant free parameters.
 Due to the crystal field distortion, the relevant g-factors differ from those computed in Eqs. (\ref{Eq: g1/2} - \ref{Eq: g5/2}) and the exact values become important at high fields which necessitates their being fit as free parameters.
 Due to the lack of a zero-field Schottky anomaly, the two zero-field energy level splittings also need to be fit at high field.
 The resulting five-parameter did not converge to consistent values for measurements at different fields for the same crystal orientation.